From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: The Equivalence between Wavefunctional and Inter-particle Entanglement

 \section{The Equivalence between Wavefunctional and Inter-particle Entanglement}

-With the above caveats in mind, we are now ready to address (Qu3).
-The principal findings are summarized in the following principle:
+With the above caveats and definitions in mind, we are now ready to address (Qu3).
+The principal findings, which constitute the central, original results of this paper, are summarized in the following principle:

-\textbf{The Equivalence between Wavefunctional and Inter-particle Entanglement Principle.} For a quantum optical system having $M \geq 4$ spatial modes, and operating with $N \geq 2$ input, unentangled photons, the wavefunctional entanglement—that is, the entanglement between the single-particle quantum wavefunctions, or modes—can be transformed into entangling interactions between the photons that are described by such modes.
+\textbf{The Equivalence between Wavefunctional and Inter-particle Entanglement Principle.} For a quantum optical system having $M \geq 4$ spatial, optical modes, and operating with $N \geq 2$ input, unentangled photons, the wavefunctional entanglement—that is, the entanglement between the single-particle quantum wavefunctions, or modes—can be transformed into entangling interactions between the photons that are described by such modes.

-While I have given a somewhat more formal proof in Appendix \ref{sec:Derive}, here, I will outline a simple argument that provides a deeper physical intuition into attacking this formidable problem.
-Figure \ref{fig:f2} schematically summarizes this physical argument.
+While I have given a somewhat more formal proof in Appendix \ref{sec:Derive}, as well as a somewhat more rigorous analysis in Sec. \ref{sec:Qpm}, here, I will outline a simple argument that provides a deeper physical intuition into attacking this formidable problem.
+Figure \ref{fig:f3} schematically summarizes this physical argument.
 Inspired by Ref. \cite{PhysRevLett.119.173202}, I will model these spatial, bosonic modes as bound states, as opposed to, for example, propagating Gaussian wavepackets.
-I am specifically assuming that such modes can be mapped onto the bound energy eigenmodes of a simple harmonic oscillator, and of its anharmonically perturbed analogues; a quantum mechanical particle can always, meaningfully, said to be placed in a bound state.
+I am specifically assuming that such modes can be mapped onto the bound energy eigenmodes of a simple harmonic oscillator, and of its anharmonically perturbed analogues; a quantum mechanical particle can always be, meaningfully, said to be placed in a bound state.

-Consider the following input state that describes two modes, which are in a photon occupation number entangled relationship with each other:
+Consider, for example, the following input state that describes two modes, which are in a photon occupation number entangled relationship with each other:

+where $\left|a\right>$ and $\left|b\right>$ represent the two optical modes that are mapped onto the two oscillator energy eigenmodes, and $1$ and $2$ label the two photons that are supposed to be distinguishable, by virtue of an extrinsic degree of freedom.
+The symbol, $\equiv$ indicates that the subsystems on the two sides of this symbol are different; for example, the entangled subsystems on the left (right) hand side above are modes (particles).